 Have you ever consistently watched the price of a stock?

-It may have went up one day, down the next and back up the following day.
+It may have gone up one day, down the next, and back up the following day.

 That’s typical for any stock.